 His most recent titles (Models at Work, Dec 2013 and Option Greeks Primer, Apr 2015) were published by Palgrave Macmillan as part of a two text book deal.
 (If you have purchased either Models at Work or Option Greeks Primer then click here to see how to get access to the EXECL sheets.)

 As an investment adviser Jawwad has advised a 3 billion US$ dollar life insurance fund on allocation and bid patterns for 10, 20 and 30 year bonds, a 30 million dollar Middle East fund on ALM mismatch and fixed income strategy, a 10 million dollar pension fund on asset allocation and equity market timing in Pakistan.
 He has also worked with the securities regulator on assessing the state of the corporate bond market and issued valuation opinions on cross currency swaps, interest rate swaps, caps, floors, participating forwards and contingent liabilities for Exchange Guarantee Funds in the region.
-He has also been responsible for preparing quarterly fair value disclosures under FAS 157 for a portfolio of level 3 assets and liabilities for North American clients.
+He has also been responsible for preparing quarterly fair value disclosures under FAS 157 for a portfolio of level 3 assets and liabilities (bonds, guarantees, credit notes and revolvers) for North American clients.
+In addition to his valuation expertise, Jawwad has also been part of multiple due diligence teams reviewing acquisition transactions within the financial services industry as part of the buy side advisory team.

 Jawwad has worked directly as a founder, founding team member, mentor and adviser at multiple startups including two green field life insurance companies, financial services consulting operations, risk and investment advisory businesses as well as micro insurance, micro pensions and micro finance startups.